-The number, size and shape of the teeth are related to the food the animals consume.
+The number, size and shape of the teeth depends on the food the animals consume.

-The human teeth are enclosed in bony sockets or alveoli in the jaw bones.
+The Bony sockets or alveoli in the jaw bones encloses the human teeth.

-These are called ” thecodont”.
+These we term as ” thecodont”.
 Each tooth consists of three parts.